rubenmtzc/rmc-academic/content/project/example/index.md

 ---
-title: A smart city that works for all: A case study of Leicester
+title: A smart city that works for all.
+A case study of Leicester
 summary: ""
 tags:
 - Smart City